SpotHero Spring Picks: Our top 7 Things to do in Houston this Spring

 Cheer on the Astros

-Dates: The Astros home opener is Thursday, March 27.
-Full schedule available here.
+Dates: The Astros home opener is Thursday, March 26.
+The full game schedule is available here.

 Price: Varies depending on opponent.
 Check rates and purchase tickets here.

 Details: Nothing says spring quite like a day at the ballpark!
-When the weather is nice, grab your friends and head over to Minute Maid Park to root for the home team.
+When the weather is nice, grab your friends and head over to Daikin Park to root for the home team.

 Jet off on Spring Break